stats_by_group.RdA function to compute assorted univariate statistics for a specified variable in a data frame over desired grouping factors.

 # Proportion and confidence intervals based on beta-binomial

-# distribution for long sepals by long petals
+# distribution for long sepal by long petal

 categories = 'Yes', method = 'Beta-binomial'